MaaSecLab/.github/profile/README.md

 # Welcome to MaaSec! 👾

-We are **MaaSec**, a future ACM Student Chapter based in Maastricht, Netherlands, at **Maastricht University**.
+We are **MaaSec**, an ACM Student Chapter based in Maastricht, Netherlands, at **Maastricht University**.
 Our members are computer science students passionate about **cybersecurity**, **CTF challenges**, and building technical expertise in the ever-evolving field of security.

 ## What We Do